bgusach/australis/README.md

 }
 ```

-## How?
+## How to use it?

 As seen in the example, the style has to be defined in a plain JavaScript object, and then
 it has to be `export default`'ed (or `exports.default = ...` if using CommonJS)

-These are the conventions you have to learn:
+These are the rules to be learnt:

 - If an object is defined within an object, it is understood as nesting and results in
   merging the selectors or the at-rules if possible (only at-rules `@media`, `@document` or `@supports` are